 Oahu's bus system offers island-wide service.
 However, people carrying large suitcases or baggage are not allowed on.
-You will need EXACT change.
-Tickets are \$2.75 one way OR \$5.50 for a DAY PASS, which you must request from the driver.
-Bus Passes are \$70 per month.
-You can buy bus passes at the 7-11 Store on the 1st floor of the IIE building.
-Some bus schedules are available at school.
+You will need EXACT change (unless you buy a HOLO card or a monthly pass).
+Tickets are \$2.75 one way OR \$5.50 for a DAY PASS.
+Bus Passes are \$80 per month.
+You can buy HOLO cards or bus passes at ABC stores in Waikiki.
 You can also find the schedule at www.thebus.org or by using Google search.